 Minimizing the processed foods you eat is the easiest way to bring your daily calories down.
-Highly processed foods like chips, cereals or sodas are high in calories but low in nutrients, which is why they don't leave you feeling full for very long, according to the Academy of Nutrition and Dietetics.
+Highly processed foods like chips, cereals or sodas (with added sugar and/or solid fats) are high in calories but low in nutrients, which is why they don't leave you feeling full for very long, according to the Academy of Nutrition and Dietetics.

 Instead, fill your plate with plenty of fruits and vegetables to make sure you're getting the vitamins and nutrients you need.
 Plants are also high in fiber, a nutrient that digests slowly and helps keep you feeling satiated.